If your question is not listed here, please feel free to ask us.

 We currently have two seasons of Let Me Run each year, in the Fall and Spring.
 Fall Season begins in September or October, runs twice a week for seven weeks, and ends in November or December with the 5k.
 Spring Season typically begins in March or April, runs twice a week for seven weeks, and ends in late May or early June with the 5k.
 (One week off for spring break is factored into this schedule.)

 Yes, we hope to never turn a boy away from experiencing the Let Me Run program.
 We're always working to secure more scholarship funding, and we award our available funds on a sliding scale, based on need.
+Individuals can apply for financial assistance during the registration process.
 We also encourage you to ask your PTA, local business or civic groups, or your faith community to help fund your team.
-Learn more about scholarships here.

 Absolutely!
 Let Me Run encourages all boys to join, regardless of skill level or previous running experience.